Berkanktk/CyberSecurity/README.md

 An ISMS(Information Security Management System) may be certified compliant with ISO/IEC 27001 by a number of Accredited Registrars worldwide.

 # Linux Commands
+## cat
+cat is a Linux shell command that concatenates files and prints on the standard output.
+It is often used to view the content of a file.

+Example:
+`cat -n example.txt`

+`-n`  number all output lines
 ## ls
 ls is a Linux shell command that lists directory contents of files and directories.